Blog

 Insurance adjusters may ask you to provide a recorded statement shortly after the accident.
 They use these statements to find inconsistencies and minimize your claim.
 You are not legally required to provide a recorded statement to the at-fault driver’s insurance company.

-4. Do Not Accept the First Offer
+4. Don’t Settle for the First Offer

 The insurance company’s first settlement offer is almost always far below the true value of your claim.
 Once you accept an offer and sign a release, you cannot go back and ask for more money, even if your injuries turn out to be worse than initially expected.

-5. Hire a Florida Car Accident Attorney
+5. Consult with a Car Accident Attorney

 An experienced attorney handles every aspect of your claim, from evidence collection and medical record compilation to expert consultations and insurance negotiation.
 Attorney Katie Miller at Injury LawStars was once an injury victim herself and uses that firsthand experience to fight for the full value of every client’s case.
 With no fees unless you win, there is no financial risk in getting experienced legal representation.